Virginia Senior Benefits Made Simple: A Local's Guide to Savings

 County assistance programs

-Local officials report specialized programs vary by county.
-Fairfax County’s Department of Family Services leads support efforts with multiple assistance channels.
+Programs vary by county.
+Fairfax County's Department of Family Services, for example, offers multiple assistance channels.

 The Home Repair for the Elderly Program covers minor repairs and accessibility modifications.
-Data shows qualified homeowners receive $1,000 in materials plus free labor for one week.
+Qualified homeowners receive $1,000 in materials and free labor for one week.

 - TOPS debit cards for subsidized rides